 Today there are many flatbed scanners that can scan both photos and slides, some more affordable than others.
 Choosing the right slide scanner will depend on how concerned you are with image quality and how much you are willing to pay.
 You don’t need to buy the most expensive scanner though to get great scans of your slides, film or negatives.

 Many traditional photo scanners have the ability to scan slides and film with additional attachments and are the best choice for high quality scans.
-But there are also few dedicated slide scanners (or slide converters) that make the process a bit easier and faster.
+But there are also few dedicated devices (better known as “slide converters”) that make the process a bit easier and faster.